f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

+To check the validity of our chosen EsoS, the anisotropy ansatz, and the range of the anisotropic strength $\tau$, in Figs. \ref{mass-central-density} and \ref{mass-central-density-bsk19}, we plot the values of the total mass ($M$) obtained by solving the modified TOV equation against the corresponding values of the central densities ($\rho_c$) for various values of $\tau$ (in the range of $-2$ to 2 as discussed earlier) for BSk21 and BSk19 EsoS respectively.
+In both of these figures, filled circles on each profile represent the points where $\partial M/\partial \rho_c = 0$, the asterisks mark the values of $\rho_c$ up to which $v_{sr} \leq 0.95$ throughout the star, the filled squares represent the values of $\rho_c$ up to which $v_{st} \leq 0.95$ throughout the star, and the filled triangles denote the values of $\rho_c$ up to which $v_{st} \geq 0$ throughout the star.

+We see that, for both BSk21 and BSk19 EsoS, as the value of $\tau$ increases, the maximum value of the central density up to which we get neutron stars that are stable against radial oscillations decreases.
+Moreover, for $\tau \leq 0$, $v_{sr}$ reaches the value $0.95$ inside neutron stars at a value of $\rho_c$ that is smaller than the value that gives $\partial M / \partial \rho_c = 0$, and $v_{st}$ reach the limit of $0.95$ at an even smaller value of $\rho_c$.
+The situation is the opposite when $\tau \geq 0$.
+For sufficiently large values of $\tau$, e.g., 1.5 and higher, $v_{st}$ never reaches the causal limit $0.95$.
+However, for such values of $\tau$, the value of $v_{st}$ does not remain positive throughout the star, except for very small values of $\rho_c$.
+On the other hand, for the chosen set of EsoS, the anisotropy ansatz, and the range of the values of $\tau$, $v_{sr}$ always remain positive throughout the star.

-To check the validity of our chosen EoS and the anisotropy strength $\tau$, we first calculate mass-radius curves for various values of $\tau$ (in the range of $-2$ to 2, as mentioned earlier) for the BSk21 EoS as shown in Fig. \ref{MR}.
-From this figure, it is evident that as the anisotropic strength increases (resulting in higher a higher value of $p_t$ for the same value of $p_r$), neutron stars are capable of accommodating more mass.
-This feature is particularly valuable for explaining the existence of more massive neutron stars, as hinted by recent observational studies.
-In Fig. \ref{MR}, we have included the corresponding bands for PSR J2045+3633 \cite{McKee:2020pzp} and PSR J0952-0607 \cite{Romani:2022jhd}, representing low-mass ($1.252 \pm 0.021 M_\odot$) and massive ($2.35 \pm 0.17 M_\odot$) neutron stars, respectively.
-Additionally, the band for the event GW190814 \cite{LIGOScientific:2020zkf} is displayed in the same figure, corresponding to an object with a mass range of $2.50 - 2.67 M_\odot$.
-Notably, this object lies within the so-called ``mass gap", implying that it could be either a highly massive compact star or a light black hole.
-From Fig. \ref{MR}, it is evident that the presence of anisotropy provides an explanation for the existence of very massive neutron stars, which would not be feasible within the framework of isotropic stars governed by a given equation of state (in this case, BSk21).
+Next, we plot the mass$-$radius curves for various values of $\tau$ (again in the range of $-2$ to 2) for BSk21 EoS in Fig. \ref{MR} and for BSk19 EoS in Fig. \ref{MRbsk19}, both only up to the masses that satisfy all of the four stability conditions discussed earlier.
+In both of the figures, in addition to mass-radius curves, we have shown the measured mass ranges of PSR J2045$+$3633 \cite{McKee:2020pzp} and PSR J0952$-$0607 \cite{Romani:2022jhd}, representing a low-mass ($ \rm 1.252 \pm 0.021~M_\odot$) and a high mass ($\rm 2.35 \pm 0.17 ~M_\odot$) neutron star, respectively, as well as the band for the event GW190814 \cite{LIGOScientific:2020zkf}, corresponding to an object after merger in the mass range of $\rm 2.50 - 2.67~M_\odot$.
+This object lies in the so-called `mass gap', implying that it could be either a highly massive neutron star or a light black hole.